CentreForDigitalHumanities/gabber/README.md

 ### Scraping

 The minegab.py script is meant for scraping data from the gab.ai platform.
+All scraped data is stored in MongoDB for further parsing/analysis.

+#### Usage

 Scraping data from gab.ai starts at a particular account, whose username has to be manually provided to the script:

     ./minegab.py -u <username>